-- 1. Make sure the USB-B Port on your MPC X/Live/Live II/One/Key 61/Key 37 is connected to your computer. - 2.
-On your computer, open the MPC software. - If MPC X/Live/Live II/One/Key 61/Key 37 is powered off, press the power switch to power it on. - 4.
-If MPC X/Live/Live II/One/Key 61/Key 37 is currently in Standalone Mode, press Menu to enter the Menu, and then tap the MPC chip icon in the upper-right corner.
+- Make sure the USB-B Port on your MPC X or MPC Live is connected to your computer. - 2.
+On your computer, open the MPC software. - 3.
+If MPC X or MPC Live is powered off, press the power switch to power it on. - 4.
+If MPC X or MPC Live is currently in Standalone Mode, press Menu to enter the Menu, and then tap the MPC chip icon in the upper-right corner.
 When the Enter Controller Mode window appears, tap Controller Mode to continue.
 (If you tap Cancel, you can continue using your MPC hardware in Standalone Mode.)
 Looking for computer may appear briefly on the screen before the MPC hardware recognizes the USB connection as a controller.